Frequently Asked Questions

-Students who received a 5 on the AP Biology exam in their senior year of high school and wish to consider advanced placement may enroll in Cell Biology (BIOL 3040) in place of Molecules & Cells (BIOL 2000).
+Students who received a five on the AP Biology exam in their senior year of high school and wish to consider advanced placement may enroll in Cell Biology (BIOL 3040) in place of Molecules & Cells (BIOL 2000).

 As entering freshmen, these students should enroll in BIOL 2010 Ecology & Evolution during the fall semester (there is no AP substitution for BIOL 2010) and then take BIOL 3040 Cell Biology in the spring semester.

 The following are the general guidelines regarding how AP Calculus scores may be applied towards the quantitative requirements for the biology major.

 First-year biology majors will typically take Calculus 1 or Calculus 2 in their freshman year, depending on their Advanced Placement scores.
-Freshmen should consult the guidelines below and also consult with a Math Advisor at First-Year Student Orientation.
+Freshmen should consult the guidelines below and also consult with a Math Adviser at First-Year Student Orientation.

 - Calculus 1 requirement is satisfied by completing MATH 1100 or an AP score of 4 or 5 on the AB Calculus Exam.

 - Calculus 1 and 2 can be satisfied by completing MATH 1101 or with an AP score of 4 or 5 on the BC exam.